 After a full day of fresh air and excitement, you’ll fall asleep quickly in your warm, dry berth.
-The open layout of the boat means there are no state rooms; guests sleep on fold-down berths dormitory style.
+The open layout of the boat means there are no state rooms; guests sleep on fold-up berths dormitory style.
 This set-up creates a “camping out” feel within a sheltered area, but doesn’t offer a lot of privacy, so guests should be comfortable with each other.
-It’s most practical with 4 adults, or 4 adults and two children.
+Its most practical with 4 adults but can hold up to 6, or 2 adults and 2 children is very comfortable.
 (There is a custom barrier between crew quarters/galley and guest quarters, with separate shower and bathroom facilities for each.)

 One of the perks of a custom tour is the flexibility to spend more time in one place or move on to another without having to follow a strict schedule.
 The other benefit is time you get hanging out with Alaskans who share their knowledge and tales of life on the water and in the Last Frontier.